Curriculum

 Knowledge underpins and enables the application of skill.
 We endeavour for children to learn new skills alongside knowledge, ensuring that both are explicitly developed.
 Teachers at Queen Eleanor’s recognise that knowledge and skills are intertwined, ensuring teaching and learning is relevant and meaningful.

 Our Curriculum takes a broad and balanced skills-based approach.
-Teachers plan topics and lessons around the skills required for that year group from our skills of progression document.
+Teachers plan units and lessons around the skills required for that year group from our skills of progression document.
 Subject leaders have spent time ensuring this is progressive across the school.
 In addition, subject leaders have ensured content is progressive and relevant in each year group.

 Curriculum Impact